yojoecapital/notes/CS-585 Natural Language Processing/11-Sentiment-Analysis.md

 - *stance* is the side of an issue taken by the speaker
   - usually binary (align or doesn't align with sentiment)
-- ==stance classification== identify author's position of support or opposition
+- **stance classification** identify author's position of support or opposition

 ---